-Mount Yamnuska during the fall and simply one of my favorite photographs.
+Mount Yamnuska during the fall is simply one of my favourite photographs.

 This is the first composite panorama image I ever stitched.

-At the time, I had a relatively modern and fast Pentium 4, and with panotools I was able to combine all the images with just under 80 hours of render time (each pass, resulting in nearly 2 weeks’ worth of work to complete the overall photo).
+At the time, I had a relatively modern and fast Pentium 4, and with “panotools” I combined all the images with just under 80 hours of render time (each pass, resulting in nearly 2 weeks’ worth of work to complete the overall photo).

 Camera: Canon EOS-1Ds Mark II